ZhadaevAlex/school-security/README.md

 # school-springdata
-Create an application sql-jdbc-school that inserts/updates/deletes data in the database using:
+Create an application that inserts/updates/deletes data in the database using:
 - Spring Boot
 - Spring Data
+- Spring Security
 - REST
-- Spring Security

 Additionally use:
 - Validation
 - Lombok
-- Mapstruct
 - Open API
 - AOP for logging